 Spacing vanity lighting so that it feels balanced and proportional with the mirrors and the cabinetry is a fine art.
 I agonize over it on every single bathroom project I design.
 My priority is always to provide a sconce on each side of the mirror with the bulb height between 60″ and 66″.
 When combined with a recessed can over the sink, the three light sources diffuse hard shadows.

 If you’ve ever looked at yourself in a bathroom mirror and thought you aged 10 years, look up.
 I bet the light source is a downward facing sconce centered over the mirror.

-#3 Not Planning Storage Appropriately
+#3 Not Planning For Adequate Storage

 So often I see photos of beautiful bathrooms with absolutely terrible storage, especially in master bathrooms.
 The furniture style vanities can look really pretty but are they totally practical?

 It’s so important to seriously consider everything you need to store in your bathroom both for the things you use every day in your beauty and hygiene routine as well as linens and other supplies like toilet paper.
 Once you understand everything you use on a daily basis, then think about the best way to store it.
 Do you have serums, moisturizers, makeup, etc. that needs to remain vertical?
 How tall are the products you use?
 How long and wide are your hair brushes?

 I like to incorporate a variety of drawer depths whenever possible as well as cabinets with doors.
 The sink cabinet can be a great place for hiding the wastebasket.
 I also keep tall products like hairspray on a lazy susan from Container Store under my sink.